 The Company provides certain executive officers with perquisites that the Compensation Committee believes are reasonable and competitive based on the Compensation Committee's knowledge of other companies with which the Company competes for talent.
-For 2018, these perquisites included an automobile allowance and, where deemed appropriate, a club membership allowance.
-Also, in 2018 the Company paid a one-time club initiation fee for Mr. Brunngraber.
+For executive officers that joined the company prior to 2018, these perquisites include an automobile allowance and for the CEO a club membership allowance.
 Historically, the Company has not benchmarked or set targets for this compensation component.
 The perquisites' value to the executive, as well as the incremental cost to the Company, is considered when establishing compensation levels; however, the value of this component of compensation is modest and has not been given significant weight by the Compensation Committee when establishing overall levels of executive compensation.
 Executive officers are eligible to receive the same health, vision, dental, disability, and life insurance benefits as are available to all other full-time employees of the Company and its subsidiaries.